-GENEVA — As infection rates continue to rise the world faces “a new and dangerous phase” of the COVID-19 pandemic that requires more vigilance and restraint while easing lockdowns, the World Health Organization said on Friday.
+GENEVA (AN) — As infection rates continue to rise the world faces “a new and dangerous phase” of the COVID-19 pandemic that requires more vigilance and restraint while easing lockdowns, the World Health Organization said on Friday.

 With 8.6 million cases and 458,000 deaths worldwide, nations are still confronted with an "accelerating" pandemic that is not going away anytime soon, WHO Director-General Tedros Adhanom Ghebreyesus told a press briefing.